 Causing a motorcycle accident resulting in injuries without insurance has even more severe penalties, including up to $4,000 in fines and one year in jail.
 In addition, the court may suspend a rider’s driving privileges.

-A rider who is pulled over and does not have their license with them but has a valid motorcycle license can avoid a conviction and fines by appearing in court with a valid license.
+A rider in Houston who is pulled over and does not have their license with them but has a valid motorcycle license can avoid a conviction and fines by appearing in court with a valid license.
 However, they may have to pay a court dismissal fee.

 Because Texas requires all motorists, including motorcycle riders, to have proof of financial responsibility for any accident they cause, motorcycle riders must obtain the same insurance coverage as drivers.
 The minimum liability insurance requirement for motorcycles includes: